Back

 You can expand your target audience by creating an app not only for customers, but also for pharmacists and healthcare professionals.
 Implement features that will be convenient for different categories of potential users of your app.

 Before you start an online pharmacy app development, study the types of pharmacy applications on the market.
-This analysis will help you choose the direction to build your own product and highlight important points in the healthcare application development.
+This analysis will help you choose the direction to build your own product and highlight important points in healthcare application development.

 This is a pharmacy marketplace: you collect goods from several suppliers in one place, and the buyers select and order the right drugs.
 The main advantage of the aggregator app is that you are not limited to the list of pharmacies and medicines.
-You can cooperate with any pharmacy chain.
-However, in this case, you will have to build all processes for logistics, data aggregation, and collecting drug information from scratch.
+You can work with any pharmacy chain.
+However, in this case, you will have to build all processes for logistics, data aggregation, and collecting medication information from scratch.

 This is an app for managing processes in a pharmaceutical company or pharmacy.
 The app can include such useful features as smart digital catalog integration, logistics attributes, and analytic settings.

 You can develop a help app for pharmacists, patients, doctors, or pharmaceutical company employees who want to have all drug information in one place.
-For example, it may include an up-to-date list of all drugs approved by the US Food and Drug Administration.
-Another useful feature of the handbook app is an immunization calendar that notifies users — medical professionals or patients — of the vaccination schedule.
+For example, it may include an up-to-date list of all medications approved by the US Food and Drug Administration.
+Another useful feature of a handbook app is an immunization calendar that notifies users — medical professionals or patients — of the vaccination schedule.

 Pocket Pharmacist app boasts easy access to full FDA prescribing information, fast drug searches, interaction checker, and even quizzes to keep you sharp